 While in private practice, Mr. Boutros’s representations included the defense of a Fortune 10 company (and several of its subsidiaries) in criminal and administrative investigations relating to alleged kickbacks paid to the Iraqi government during the U.N.-sponsored Oil-for-Food Program.
 He defended another publicly-traded company against criminal allegations of price manipulation in the natural gas market relating to the California energy crisis.
 In addition, as a private practitioner, Mr. Boutros conducted and managed a variety of internal corporate investigations; litigated cases in federal court and in arbitration; and advised clients on corporate compliance matters, including the Foreign Corrupt Practices Act.
 Both as a prosecutor and defense attorney, Mr. Boutros has significant experience drafting and negotiating corporate deferred prosecution agreements.

-Mr. Boutros has authored several articles on white collar defense matters and other related topics and also lectures on the subject.
-He is the Co-Chair of the American Bar Association’s Criminal Justice Section’s Global Anti-Corruption Task Force.
+Mr. Boutros writes and speaks frequently on the subjects of international corruption, the Foreign Corrupt Practices Act, white collar criminal enforcement, Corporate Social Responsibility, and other related topics.
+He is the national Co-Chair of the American Bar Association’s Criminal Justice Section’s Global Anti-Corruption Committee.
 Mr. Boutros is a graduate of the University of Virginia School of Law and clerked for the Honorable Eugene E. Siler, Jr. of the U.S. Court of Appeals for the Sixth Circuit.